eriqande/herring/TERMS.md

 all uses of the work, to the fullest extent permitted by applicable law.
 When using or citing the work, you should not imply endorsement by the author or the affirmer.

+# For Data Contained Within This Package
+These data are not products of the US Govt and thus are not provided under the same license as the source code and binaries.
+Open source license yet to be determined.